 Fig. 4

-Strength of co-expression among GO terms at varying levels of MCR
+Strength of co-expression among GO Terms at varying levels of MCR

-Subnetwork density and locality were measured for all GO terms with strong initial co-expression (p≤ 0.05) comparing co-expression in GO terms to 1,000 random networks of the same size.
-Co-expression density and locality were then compared again (n=1000) with varying missing candidate rate (MCR) where a percentage of genes were removed from the term and replaced with random genes to conserve GO term size.
-Curves decline with increased MCR as the proportion of strongly co-expressed GO terms (p-val ≤ 0.05, n=1000) decreases compared to the initial number of strongly co-expressed terms in each network (Red curve).
+Subnetwork density and locality were measured for all GO terms with strong initial co-expression (p≤ 0.05) comparing co-expression in GO Terms to 1,000 random networks of the same size.
+Co-expression density and locality were compared again (n=1000) with varying missing candidate rate (MCR), with a percentage of genes removed from the term and replaced with random genes.
+Curves decline with increased MCR, as the proportion of strongly co-expressed GO terms (p-val ≤ 0.05, n=1000) decreases compared to the initial number of strongly co-expressed terms in each network (Red curve).
 GO terms in each network were also split into two subsets based on initial co-expression strength: ‘Strong’, initial co-expression p ≤ 0.001 (Blue curve), and ‘Moderate’, initial 0.001 < p ≤ 0.05 (Purple curve).
 In all three networks, GO terms with stronger initial co-expression were more robust to missing candidate genes.

 As expected, strength of co-expression among GO terms decreased as MCR increased.
 Fig 3 shows the decay in the proportion of GO terms that exhibit significant co-expression at increasing levels of MCR (red curve).
-In general, the decay of signal is similar between density and locality, where signal initially decays slowly until approximately 60% MCR, then quickly diminishes.
+In general, the decay of signal is similar between density and locality, where signal initially decays slowly until approximately 60% MCR, when signal quickly diminishes.

 We observed that the initial strength of co-expression impacted the rate at which co-expression signal decayed.
-Signal among strongly co-expressed GO terms (p-val ≤ 0.001; violet curve) decayed at a substantially lower rate than moderately co-expressed GO terms, indicating that this approach will be robust for GWAS datasets with moderate levels of missing genes when co-expression among true candidate genes is strong.
+Signal among strongly co-expressed GO terms (p-val ≤ 0.001; violet curve) decayed at a substantially lower rate than moderately co-expressed GO terms, indicating that this approach is robust for GWAS datasets with moderate levels of missing genes when co-expression among true candidate genes is strong.
 Co-expression signal in relation to MCR was also compared between GO terms split by the number of genes within the term (See Supp.
 Fig. 4B-C), which did not influence the rate at which co-expression signal decayed.

 Likewise, the effect of FCR was simulated.
-Significantly co-expressed GO terms of between 50 and 150 genes (MCR=0) that had significant co-expression (p<0.05; see Supp.
+Significantly co-expressed GO terms encompassing between 50 and 150 genes (MCR=0) with significant co-expression (p<0.05; see Supp.
 Table 4) were selected.
 The nucleotide position of the starting base pair of each true GO term gene were used as input for our SNP-to-gene mapping protocol for identifying GWAS candidates (See Materials and Methods).
-Subnetwork density and locality were calculated for the expanded gene sets that correspond to the simulated candidate genes at each SNP-to-gene mapping combination in each network to evaluate the decay of co-expression signal as FCR increases (Fig. 5).
+Subnetwork density and locality were calculated for the expanded gene sets that corresponded to the simulated candidate genes at each SNP-to-gene mapping combination in each network to evaluate the decay of co-expression signal as FCR increases (Fig. 5).

 Fig. 5